-When Rihanna and Rosie Huntington-Whiteley are wearing the very same thing on repeat, we pay attention—especially when it comes to shoes.
-Very.
-Fabulous.
-Shoes.
+So, what's the secret to the brand's success?
+For starters, there's the aforementioned A-list endorsement.
+When Rihanna and Rosie Huntington-Whiteley are wearing the very same thing on repeat, the world pays attention—especially when it comes to shoes.
 Both are known as being early trend adopters, each with a keen eye for detail, quality and straight-up glamour.
-Which means that if they love Amina Muaddi's heels, it's only a matter of time until many other celebrities and fashion girls follow.
+And if you need further proof, Rihanna has even collaborated with the brand for Fenty.

-Amina Muaddi is the Paris-based, Italian-raised designer behind her namesake brand and has long been one of our favourite Italian influencers to watch out for at fashion week.
+Amina Muaddi is a Paris-based, Italian-raised designer behind her eponymous brand and has long been one of our favourite Italian influencers to watch out for at fashion week.
 Often spotted alongside the equally alluring designer duo behind Attico, Gilda Ambrosio and Giorgia Tordini, Muaddi always balances playfulness with a sense of drama and sophistication.
-So the growing cult popularity of her shoe brand, inspired by her rather fabulous-looking life and the tastemakers she's met along the way, is no surprise.
+So the growing cult popularity of her shoe brand—inspired by her rather fabulous-looking life and the tastemakers she's met along the way—is no surprise.

 Muaddi has been on the fashion scene for a while, but she only went solo with her shoe brand last year.
 Growing up in Italy was always an inspiration for Muaddi to want to design shoes, but she first sought out a career working at magazines—an invaluable network for any fledgeling designer.
 She attended the European Institute of Design and worked as a stylist at L’Uomo Vogue and GQ, ensuring she understood the world of fashion before completely fulfilling her dream.